dmorse/pscfpp/README.md

 The quickest way to become familiar with PSCF parameter and command files is by studying examples.
 The directory pscfpp/examples contains input files for examples of a variety of different types of SCFT and PS-FTS calculations.
-Top level subdirectories of the examples/ directory named 1d/, pc/ and pg/ contain examples for the three different PSCF programs, pscf_1d, pscf_pc, and pscf_pg.
+Top level subdirectories of the examples directory named 1d, pc and pg contain examples for the three different PSCF programs, pscf_1d, pscf_pc, and pscf_pg.

 Subdirectory examples/1d contains examples of SCFT calculations for the